 For our first “Model Feature” we are featuring the amazing, femme elegante, Ms. Emmy Martinet.
 I’ve known Emmy for more than 2 years now.
 We first met on IG when she owned a 350Z.
-One time she got a crack on her front windshield and I recommended her to give Doctor Auto Glass in Arcadia, California for help with a new windshield.
+One time she got a crack on her front windshield and I recommended her to give Doctor Auto Glass in Arcadia, California a call for help with a new windshield.
 From then on, we became friends.
 I’ve watched her grow and change.
 In the 2 years time, she has shown so many people how dedication and perseverance can trump all things.
 She focused on fitness and health, and now she looks amazing.
 She also owns an NA Miata, and just recently purchased her ND Miata.
-So she not only owns 2 Miatas, but she works on her own cars, builds, and drives them.
+So she not only owns 2 Miatas, but she also works on her own cars, builds, and drives them.
 I am inspired and because Emmy sets an amazing example for so many people, I wanted to give her an opportunity to model for my newly rebuilt 2 Liter ITB’d Miata.
 I had this vision of “Beauty And The Beast”.

 Now scroll down and be amazed and read more about Emmy below!

 Where did you grow up and where do you live now?

 I grew up in Orange County (moved to new cities every 4 years but stayed close) and I am still here!